 The half-life of caffeine, for example, is around 6 hours, while the half-life of an average dose of aspirin is around 3 hours.
-Some drugs have much longer half-lives, such as Valium and Prozac, which can both take up to 4 days to clear by 50%.
+Some drugs, however, have much longer half-lives and can take up to 4 days to clear by 50%.
 Toxins like lead and mercury have half-lives around 1-2 months.

 By comparison, the half-lives of PFAS are typically measured in years.

 One study on several of these compounds estimated their half-lives at somewhere between about 3 and 5 years.